 Bodysurfing with Bodhi

 Not only is Bodhi the first ever surf and yoga camp to earn a B Corp certification, but we are also the first surf camp to offer bodysurfing lessons.
 Bodysurfing is a crucial tool in the beginner surfer’s repertoire, and offers a completely different and unique connection with the ocean that will ultimately reduce your learning curve when it comes time for board-surfing.

-Bodhi Awaken includes: 13 nights of accommodation at the Bodhi Lodge and 1 night of accommodation in San Jose, 10 breakfasts and 6 dinners, 1 swim technique training lesson, 4 bodysurf lessons, 2 group stretching sessions, 5 surf lessons, 5 yoga classes, 2 massages, a walking tour of Bahia Ballena, a waterfall visit, local transportation to camp activities, snacks during surf and bodysurf lessons, National Park entrance fees on lesson days, a Bodhi t-shirt, and a custom-made bodysurfing handplane.
+Bodhi Awaken includes: 13 nights of accommodation at the Bodhi Lodge and 1 night of accommodation in San Jose, 10 breakfasts and 6 dinners, 1 swim technique training lesson, 4 bodysurf lessons, 2 group stretching sessions, 5 surf lessons, 5 yoga classes, a walking tour of Bahia Ballena, a waterfall visit, local transportation to camp activities, snacks during surf and bodysurf lessons, National Park entrance fees on lesson days, and a custom-made bodysurfing handplane.

 Like any sport, the more time you dedicate to deliberate practice and repetition, the better you are going to perform.
 Dedicating two weeks allows you ample time to gain more confidence in the ocean and drastically improve your surfing (and bodysurfing) ability.
 Furthermore, two weeks is the perfect amount of time to truly disconnect from your work life, and reconnect with nature, self, and purpose.